Miragaia longicollum: History of discovery

+Synonymy with Dacentrurus and Alcovasaurus

-In 2010, Alberto Cobos et al. noted that all the diagnostic characters of Miragaia longicollum are based on skeletal elements that are absent in the Dacentrurus holotype found in England in layers of about the same age, while all traits that can be compared are shared by both genera.
-Cobos et al. therefore proposed that Miragaia is a junior synonym of Dacentrurus, meaning that it is the same dinosaur, because it is not possible to differentiate the two taxa through their holotypes.
+In 2010, Alberto Cobos and colleagues noted that all the diagnostic characters of Miragaia longicollum are based on skeletal elements that are absent in the Dacentrurus holotype found in England in layers of about the same age, while all traits that can be compared are shared by both genera.
+Therefore, they proposed that Miragaia is a junior synonym of Dacentrurus, meaning that it is the same dinosaur, because it is not possible to differentiate the two taxa through their holotypes.

-However, Francisco Costa and Mateus in 2019 affirmed the validity of Miragaia longicollum, describing a newly recognised specimen, MG 4863, that had already been excavated in 1959 by Georges Zbyszewski but was only prepared between 2015 and 2017.
+Francisco Costa and Mateus considered Miragaia longicollum as a valid taxon, describing a newly recognised specimen, MG 4863, that had already been excavated in 1959 by Georges Zbyszewski but was only prepared between 2015 and 2017.
 It consists of a skeleton that also contains tail vertebrae, the most complete dinosaur ever found in Portugal.
 They also renamed Alcovasaurus, which was discovered in 1908, into a possible second species: Miragaia longispinus.
+However, Sánchez-Fenollosa et al. (2024) supported the synonymy of the two taxa based on the new specimen of Dacentrurus from the Villar del Arzobispo Formation, and suggested that Alcovasaurus is a separate genus.
+In their re-description of the specimen MG 4863, Costa et al. (2025) argued that the two taxa are not synonymous based on comparison with the Dacentrurus holotype and that Alcovasaurus should be included as a second species of Miragaia.

 Description

 Size and diagnosis

 Miragaia was long yet relatively lightweight in comparison to other stegosaurs, reaching 6–6.5 m in length and 2 MT in body mass.
-Histology shows that the holotype specimen was about 21 years old.
+Histology shows that the holotype specimen reached sexual maturity at 14 to 15 years old, and skeletal maturity (full size) between 21 and 25 years old.

 The describers established six distinguishing traits.
 At their very midline, the praemaxillae meet in a small sharp point, set within a larger notch in the snout tip as a whole.
 The front lower side edge of the praemaxilla protrudes to below.
 At least seventeen cervical vertebrae are present.
 The neural spines of the middle cervical vertebrae have a notch at their lower front edge with immediately above it a process directed to the front.
 The vertebrae of the middle neck, rear neck and front back possess neural spines that have a transversely expanded upper end.
 On the neck two rows of triangular bony plates are present that have a lightly convex outer side and a notch at the upper front edge creating a hook.